MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scsm/manage-dw.md

 It's possible to remove management packs from the data warehouse.
 However, keep the following points in mind:

-1. Removing management packs does not delete the data from the data warehouse as it does in the  Service Manager database; instead, the database view that users are granted access to is dropped.
+1. Removing management packs doesn't delete the data from the data warehouse as it does in the  Service Manager database; instead, the database view that users are granted access to is dropped.
-2. If you reimport a management pack after you have removed the corresponding management pack, the historical data is exposed once again.
+2. If you reimport a management pack after you've removed the corresponding management pack, the historical data is exposed once again.

     > [!NOTE]
     > Only sealed management packs are synchronized from Service Manager to the data warehouse.
 An exception to this is list items, also known as enumerations.
-Groups or queues are synchronized to the data warehouse, regardless of whether they are in a sealed or unsealed management pack.
+Groups or queues are synchronized to the data warehouse, regardless of whether they're in a sealed or unsealed management pack.

 Management packs that are imported from Service Manager are Service Manager-specific and data warehouse specific.
 The Service Manager management packs provide awareness of what the Service Manager database is structured like, and the data warehouse management packs drive the structure and processes of the data warehouse databases.